PseudoKnight/CHNaughty/README.md

 ## Ticks per Second
 ### tps()
 Returns an array of average ticks per second over 5, 10 and 15 minutes.

+## Mob Attributes
+### get_attribute(entity UUID, attribute)
+Returns a generic attribute (double) of the given mob.
+Available attributes: attackDamage, followRange, knockbackResistance, movementSpeed, attackDamage.
+Not all mobs will have every attribute, in which case a NullPointerException will be thrown.

+### set_attribute(entity UUID, attribute, double)
+Sets the generi attribute for the given mob.